malloryerik/ibex/README.md

 # Ibex
 ![Ibexes are superb climbers.](https://upload.wikimedia.org/wikipedia/commons/thumb/9/9b/003_Wild_Alpine_Ibex_Sunset_Creux_du_Van_Mont_Racine_Photo_by_Giles_Laurent.jpg/440px-003_Wild_Alpine_Ibex_Sunset_Creux_du_Van_Mont_Racine_Photo_by_Giles_Laurent.jpg)

-An Ibex is an amazing mountain-climbing goat.
+An Ibex is a mountain-climbing goat.
-Another kind of Ibex is Spain's `IBEX 35` stock index -- no connection.
+Another kind of Ibex is Spain's `IBEX 35` stock index -- we have no affiliation or connection.

 ##### Aims to be an Elixir wrapper for the Interactive Brokers TWS API with a focus on correct concurrency, stability, and ease of use.
 - Unofficial and inchoate.
 - May contain bugs and other errors.
 - No warranty and no guarantee.
 Test in paper account exhaustively.
 Use at your own risk.
-- Author(s) accept no responsibility of any kind.
+- Authors accept no responsibility of any kind.
 - Nothing in this repo constitutes financial advice.
 ---

-## First step: a tiny subset of the api allowing Elixir apps to subscribe to live and historical futures market data.
-Maybe FX data also.
+## First step: a tiny subset of the api allowing Elixir apps to
+1. subscribe to historical market data
+2. subscribe to live data
+3. subscribe to an economic calendar.
+   At first, data will mean futures and spot FX data, then stocks, bonds, etc.

  TODO TCP Connection: Implement the TCP connection logic using :gen_tcp.
  TODO GenServer for Market Data: Create a GenServer that handles subscriptions to market data.